 I have previously argued that Big Tech companies with unbreakable ties to the real economy are more prone to incessant competition from both incumbents and non-incumbents.
 Apple and Amazon’s signature products are the best examples here.
 Take the iPhone.
 It not only has to deal with the Android caterpillar globally but also faces formidable competition from Samsung and Xiaomi, among others.
 While Apple has the largest market share in the US (around 60 percent), its lead on a global scale is relatively small.
-Moreover, in Africa and Latin America, Apple’s device is a minor player at best.
+Moreover, in Africa and Latin America, Apple’s devices are minor players at best.
 I am sure cost and pricing play a key role here.

 One way researchers can corroborate digital companies’ ties to the real economy is by checking industrial code classifications available for the US (NAICS & SIC) and the European Union (EU, NACE).
 Indeed, whereas Google, Meta, and Microsoft are part of the Information sector under NAICS, Apple appears under Manufacturing, while Amazon falls under Retail Trade.
 Another advantage of consulting such classification schemes is that these companies have multiple industrial codes, which immediately reveal the markets where they are active.
 Indeed, Apple also has a footing in the Information sector under the rubrics of software publisher, custom computer programming services, computer systems design services, and all other information services.
 Once again, we see how two-sided markets are positioned to support Apple’s signature analog product.